More Than You Know

 To provide and execute a plan which secures adequate resources to sustain and advance the institution.

-To provide a positive image of the quality programs, faculty, students, staff, and graduates of the College.
+To provide a positive image of the quality programs, faculty, students, staff, and graduates of the university.

-To provide serviceable facilities which sustain the mission of the College.
+To provide serviceable facilities which sustain the mission of the university.

 To provide a technologically sophisticated infrastructure which supports academic, student, and administrative services.